 mob-state-treeit's immediately clear where you do what: You handle actions in

 .views.
 In Redux Sagas you generally only use actions to dispatch payloads.
 Any business logic you're supposed to put in the Sagas.
 At least that's what I do.
-I’ve also seen examples of people putting business logic in actions and even reducers.
+I’ve also seen examples of people putting business logic into actions and even reducers.
 Or in the

 mapStateToProps.
 Or in special selectors that live in the same folder as the reducers.
-In my experience programmers aren’t really sure where to put the logic, so in large codebases it tends to be all over the place.
+In my experience programmers aren’t really sure where to put the logic, so in large codebases, it tends to be all over the place.

 - using it with TypeScript was really easy as well (most of the types are automatically inferred).

-All in all I was pretty happy with
+All in all, I was pretty happy with

 mobx-state-tree as a state management solution.